neurobin/shc/man.md

 -H
 : Hardening.
 Extra security flag without root access requirement that protects against dumping, code injection, `cat /proc/pid/cmdline`, ptrace, etc..
 This feature is **experimental** and may not work on all systems.

+-s
+: Hardening with single process.
+Requires -H option, runs the binary in a single process, shell is called in the main process otherwise its called in a child process.
+This feature is **experimental** (may hang) and may not work on all systems.

 -C
 : Display license and exit